aka-pharande/fashion-ecommerce/README.md

 # Her Closet - Fashion E-Commerce Website

-An online shopping website for women that prioritizes accessibility and cross-platform compatibility whilst satisfying the requirements for customized layout and color scheme.
+This is an online shopping website that prioritizes accessibility and cross-platform compatability.
+The development process involved creating the website's front-end design, including a customized layout and color scheme, as well as implementing alimited set of back-end functionalities.

 [Check out live](https://hercloset.aakankshapharande.com/)